 Long Island Veterinary Specialists, or “LIVS” to the knowledgeable pet owner, is Long Island’s premier veterinary specialist center with capabilities comparable to human medical centers.
-With the busiest 24-hour emergency and critical care center on Long Island and a staff of over 150 dedicated professionals, this prestigious center never forgot the hospital “core values” of 3 of the original members, Drs.
+Serving Long Island with a bustling 24-hour emergency and critical care center and a staff of over 150 dedicated professionals, this prestigious center never forgot the hospital “core values” of 3 of the original members, Drs.
+Marino, Panich, and Sapienza 24-hour emergency and critical care center on Long Island and a staff of over 150 dedicated professionals, this prestigious center never forgot the hospital “core values” of 3 of the original members, Drs.
 Marino, Panich, and Sapienza.
 From their humble beginning in Levittown as “Island Veterinary Referral” in 1993, these core values are responsible for the success the center enjoys today.

 Dr. Meyer “Mike” Kaplan, veterinary surgeon and owner of Levittown Animal Hospital, was convinced Long Island was ready for a veterinary specialist center and formed Island Veterinary Referral with Dr. John Sapienza, veterinary ophthalmologist, that first year.
 Almost immediately, Dr. Rada Panich, veterinary dermatologist, and Dr. Dominic J. Marino, veterinary surgeon, joined them, recognizing the potential and sharing in the common vision.
 It was readily apparent to all a synergy existed and this incredible energy benefited both the doctors and their patients.
 The growth at Levittown Animal Hospital was unprecedented and soon began to “crowd” the functions of the very popular general practice at the same facility.
 During the intense planning to relocate the growing referral center, Dr. Mike Kaplan was diagnosed with a fatal brain malignancy without warning.
 Although he never worked at the new Plainview facility, he monitored its development closely, advised the founding members when asked to help and imparted a wealth of common sense management skills and life experiences to three young, enthusiastic specialists embarking on the development of the largest veterinary center in the tri-state region.